bennorth/dragon32-invaders-revenge/report.md

 Then ran in emulator [LINK XROAR], captured, analysed, re-synthesised.
 Decided this was OK and in same spirit as re-doing the sprites at the higher resolution.
 Sound cleaner and softer; not sure whether this is an improvement.
 TODO: Include playable sound fragments in write-up.

-TODO: Synthesise at a few different speeds to match the speed-up of the game.
+Synthesise at a few different speeds to match the speed-up of the game.
 Incorporate logic in Pytch version to play appropriate clips based on game speed.

 # Misc remarks